 Yellow light rating: An institution whose policies restrict a more limited amount of protected expression or, by virtue of vague wording, could too easily be used to restrict protected expression.

 Green light rating: A college or university with no written policies that seriously imperil speech.
-Fewer than 30 of the approximately 450 universities rated by FIRE have been awarded a green light rating.

 Warning – Does Not Promise Free Speech: A private university—possessing their right to free association—that clearly and consistently prioritizes other values above a commitment to freedom of speech.